thisiswoo/thisiswoo.github.io/index.md

 In addition to what I learned, I will also record my hobbies and daily life on my blog.<br>
 Pleaseh check my [resume] if you wish to know more about me.

+## Work Hard to be Lazy

+_My motto to live by._
+{:.lead}

+> “Working hard to be lazy basically means investing the extra effort (working hard) at first so that it will pay off in the long run (be lazy).”

 <!--
 Thank you for buying the PRO version of Hydejack! 🎉